ahmadawais/VRDOC/docs/index.md

     Find a bug in the documentation?
 Create an [issue here](https://github.com/ahmadawais/vrdoc/issues/new)!

 !!! warning "DISCLAIMER"
-    We offer limited support for theme customers.
-We only provide support for our themes and their core features.
-We cannot guarantee that our themes will work properly with all the third party plugins and server environments.
-If you plan on adding numerous plugins to this theme then please note, we cannot facilitate support for any conflicts that may arise with this theme’s default functionality.
-The ProductPress WordPress theme is presented as it is.
+    We provide limited support.
+The support is only provided for our products, without any facilitation of 3rd party products or integration.
+To get support, you should have an active support package.
+You get free 6-months support when you first buy this theme.